uccser/cs-field-guide/text/en/chapters/human-computer-interaction.md

 An important area of research in HCI is working out how to make shortcuts easy to learn.
 You don't want them to get in the way for beginners, but you don't want frequent users to be unaware of them either.
 A simple way of doing this is having keystroke equivalents in a menu (an accelerator); the menu displayed here shows that shift-command-O will open a new project, so the user can learn this sequence if they are using the command frequently.
-{image filename="menu-keystroke-equivalent.png" alt="Menu with keystroke equivalents." position="left"}
+{image filename="menu-keystroke-equivalent.png" alt="Menu with keystroke equivalents." wrap="left"}
 A flexible system would allow the user to add a keystroke equivalent for the "Close Pane" command themselves, if that turned out to be used frequently.
 Other systems might offer suggestions to the user if they notice an action being done frequently.
 A related approach is offering recent selections near the top of a list of options.